 This is a five-year degree at Goldsmiths.
 If you successfully achieve the progression requirements of the foundation years, you can continue with the full-time three-year BA (Hons) Anthropology degree.

 Why study the Integrated Degree in Anthropology Open Book Pathway at Goldsmiths?

-- You'll attend a study skills course as part of the programme, to develop your abilities in this area.
+You'll benefit from support tailored to your particular circumstances, with invitations to participate in Open Book activities throughout their time at Goldsmiths.
+You'll also attend a study skills course as part of the programme, to develop your abilities in this area.